 Some words of wisdom from a mum with a baby born prematurely.

-Like most preterm births, my pregnancy started out text book and normal.
-Having a 5 year old already, we were more relaxed and knew what to expect.
+Like most preterm births, my pregnancy started out a textbook and normal.
+Having a 5-year-old already, we were more relaxed and knew what to expect.

 My time in Antenatal was heartbreaking – being on bed rest was not expected; and my plans to spend the summer holidays with my son before he started Kindy and became a sibling were torn away.
 I felt deeply guilty for leaving my son, not being able to drop him off or pick him up from school, not tucking him in bed – sent me into tears every morning and every night.
 I knew I was doing the right thing for my unborn baby at the sacrifice for my other child not having his mummy around…The midwives kept me going and were amazing – every morning they would wipe away my tears and give me the words of encouragement “every day on the inside is equivalent to 3 days on the outside” – I clung to this statement.